-- a.
-All winners shall be determined and all prizes shall be awarded in any game played on any occasion within the same calendar day week that the winner is determined. - b.
-Any prizes above \$25,000 may be awarded only when the entire amount is insured by a company approved by the Commission. - c.
+a.
+All winners shall be determined and all prizes shall be awarded in any game played on any occasion within the same calendar day week that the winner is determined.

+b.
+Any prizes above \$25,000 may be awarded only when the entire amount is insured by a company approved by the Commission.

+c.
 The Commission may regulate the amounts of prizes that may be awarded.

-Subsection (a) is substantially identical to a portion of 5:8-35.
-Subsections (b) and (c) are new.
-They delete specific dollar limitations on prizes and allow the Commission to limit prizes by regulation.
-The insurance requirement is taken from a parallel provision on raffles, 5:8-62.
+Subsection (a) is substantially identical to a portion of N.J.S.
+5:8-35.
+References to specific dollar limitations on prizes have been deleted and the Commission has the authority to limit prizes by regulation.
+The insurance requirement is taken from a parallel provision on raffles, N.J.S.
+5:8-62.

 3-8.
-Persons operating or holding bingo; compensation; equipment; expenses; rents; regulations
+Persons operating or holding bingo; compensation; equipment; expenses; rents; regulations a.
+No person shall operate or hold licensed bingo except: